 Charitable organizations are always seeking donations, but during the holiday season, their need is even greater than usual.
 Take an inventory of any clothing, toys, electronics, and other usable items in good condition and consider donating anything you don’t need anymore.
 If you want a simpler way to contribute, consider giving cash.
 Be sure that the organization you choose qualifies, and always get a receipt for any charitable giving.

-Many tax deductions and credits require that your income does not exceed a certain amount.
+Many deductions and credits require that your income does not exceed a certain amount.
 For those who think they may surpass that amount by a small margin, there are ways to legally reduce the amount of income generated in a given year.
 One example, if you have your own business, is to allow a client with a payment due this month to delay their due date to the following year.
-If you are considering using this method to reduce your taxes, always talk to a tax professional to make sure you are following the law.
+If you are considering using this method, always talk to a professional to make sure you are following the law.

 Assess Any Major Life Changes

-The end of the year is always hectic, but if you take the time to tie up any loose ends now, you will thank yourself during next year’s tax season.
-Need help considering all of your year-end tax options?
-Call your Coral Gables tax professionals at Calas Group Accounting and Financial Services.
+The end of the year is always hectic, but if you take the time to tie up any loose ends now, you will thank yourself during next year’s ta10x season.
+Need help considering all of your year-end options?
+Call your Coral Gables tax11 professionals at Calas Group Accounting and Financial Services.
 Our team of financial experts will help you start the new year off right.